bcsurf2822/parsity_js_pro/README.md

 You are going to stretch your Javascript knowledge and make you more confident with one of the most popular programming languages in the world 🌏!

-This program will be a combination of videos, group sessions and most importantly writing Javascript!

 Many of the concepts you will cover you may be familiar with but familiarity !== understanding.

 That leads us to our philosophy on learning: